rodoliva/Product_Interface/README.md

 # Product Interface

-This is a smal interface that came from one of my personal proyects, a pricing model.
+This is a simple little interface that came from one of my personal projects, a pricing model.

 ![Screen record Gif](https://github.com/rodoliva/Product_Interface/blob/master/Others/screenprodinf.gif)